Embarcadero/ComparisonResearch/screenshot-history/Screen Capture Specifications.md

 [This GitHub repo](https://github.com/hokein/electron-sample-apps/tree/master/desktop-capture) can be used for code reference.

+[Semi transparency window demo](https://www.electronjs.org/apps/glass-browser) can be used for code reference.

 #### Electron Forge

 To abstract away some of the common headaches of distributing and updating an application.
 Whether it be through an "app store" or not.